octo-technology/OpenTezos/docs/defi/dexs.md

 ## Different types of AMM
 Contrary to popular belief, [Uniswap](https://uniswap.org) did not invent the AMM.
 The concept has actually been studied extensively in academic literature for over a decade [[5]](/defi/dexs#references), the majority of which were primarily designed for information aggregation and implemented in markets where payoffs depend on some future state of the world (e.g., prediction markets).

-The most popular AMM is the [Logarithmic Market Scoring Rule](http://mason.gmu.edu/~rhanson/mktscore.pdf), developed in 2002 and used for most prediction markets.
+The [Logarithmic Market Scoring Rule](http://mason.gmu.edu/~rhanson/mktscore.pdf) is a type of AMM developed in 2002 and used for most prediction markets.

 While it is true that Uniswap is an AMM, we could refer to it with more specificity as a _constant function market makers_ or _CFMMs_.
-CFMMs are the first class of AMMs to be applied explicitly to real-world financial markets.
+CFMMs are the first class of AMMs to be applied explicitly to real-world financial markets and cryptocurrencies.
 There are multiple types of CFMMs:

 ### Constant Product Market Makers
 This type is the one used by Uniswap and studied so far in this chapter.
 A constant product function forms a curve with the desirable property of always having liquidity as prices approach infinity on both sides of the spectrum.